RoseCityRobotics/common_platform/docs/source/data_annotation/label_studio.md

 nano ~/.profile
 ```

-An environment variable has been pre-set in your ~/.profile:
+FYI - An environment variable is already set in your ~/.profile:

 `LABEL_STUDIO_LOCAL_FILES_SERVING_ENABLED=true`